queue-miscreant/neovimpv/README.md

 ![example](./neovimpv_example.png)

-A plugin for opening mpv instances based on buffer contents.
+An nvim plugin for opening mpv instances based on buffer contents.
 Simply type a file path into a buffer and type `:MpvOpen` to open the file in mpv as if you had invoked it from the command line.
 The plugin also features the ability to open content from YouTube searches.